epiphyt/form-block/readme.txt

 * Custom recipient(s) for each form
 * Custom form action
 * Upload via drag and drop
+* Storing files in WordPress instead of attaching them to an email
 * Global defined consent checkbox
 * Field dependencies